 Max group size: 7

-Arrivals into Sorong, West Papua where the tour begins.
-Overnight stay in Sorong.
+Arrivals into Biak, West Papua where the tour begins.
+Overnight stay in Biak.

-This morning we make the short flight to Wamena and spend the remained of the day exploring the immediate area.
+This morning we fly to Sentani before continuing on the short but spectacular flight to Wamena in the Grand Baliem Valley, and spend the remained of the day exploring the immediate area.
 The cultivated valley closer to Wamena we hope to find Ornate Melidectes, localised Black-breasted Munia and the conspicuous Superb Bird-of- Paradise which can even be found in close proximity to the villages.
 We will try to find the giulianettii Island Leaf Warbler as a future split and the Baliem Whistler which is already regarded as a full species.
 Night in Wamena.